updated on 04 October 2022

 All of the above should heavily inform your applications if you decide that the firm might be the right fit.

 If you have an account with LCN, you can store the information you need online on your My LCN dashboard.
-Using MyLCN to manage your legal career research will dramatically reduce the time your research takes and avoids the possibility of losing track of what you discover.
+Using MyLCN to manage your legal career research will dramatically reduce the time your research takes and help you to keep track of the information you discover.

 Find firms' websites by clicking on the logo on their LCN listing or by doing a web search.
 This is where the in-depth knowledge on specialisations, geographical reach, ethos and careers is lurking, so get as much from here as you can.

 A word of warning though – be aware of parroting information from a firm’s website onto the application form.
-Recruiters will not be impressed if a candidate quotes facts and figures that are easily available to find online without analysis or reasoning.
+Recruiters won’t be impressed if a candidate quotes facts and figures that are easily available to find online without analysis or reasoning.
+You must do more digging if your goal is to impress.

 Independent material on law firms can be found in publications such as The LawCareers.Net Handbook, Chambers UK Student Guide, Chambers UK Guide, Lex 100 and the Legal 500.